mark-dev-data-sci/bartMachine_port/TASK_SEQUENCE_OLD.md

-# bartMachine Port - Detailed Task Sequence
+# bartMachine Port - Detailed Task Sequence (SUPERSEDED)

+**NOTE: This task sequence has been superseded by the updated TASK_SEQUENCE.md file, which includes a new validation phase between the C++ implementation and Python API development.
+See VALIDATION_STRATEGY.md for details on the enhanced validation approach.**

 ## Task Breakdown Strategy
 - Each task focuses on 3-5 related methods/functions